 I want to rewind and explain that the big toe (or 1st metatarsal phalangeal joint) is VERY, VERY important.
-As you walk and you progress through the gait cycle (fancy terms for walking) your foot moves into a position in which the big toe is flexed and rotates the foot into a LOCKED, rigid lever and allows you to propel yourself forward.
+As you walk and you progress through the gait cycle (fancy term for walking) your foot moves into a position in which the big toe is flexed and rotates the foot into a rigid lever and allows you to propel yourself forward.
 I use the analogy of a wheelbarrow.
 Think of your big toe as the wheel, as you pick the wheelbarrow up, the barrow is rigid and stiff and levers onto the wheel and away you go.

 NOW think about what would happen if the barrow was not a rigid, stiff lever and was made of elastic bands…what would happen?
 As you lift the handle the barrow would give way and take an INCREDIBLE amount more of force to lift of the ground and propel forward.
 It would make for a great circus joke with the clowns but not for a good lever to propel the foot and body forward.